 North Shore Road held one sharp turn after the other and left little room for mistake, especially at this time of the night.
 On one side was the mountain, and on the other was a drop into the ocean.
 There was barely enough room for more than one car on the narrow roads, and there was no telling when someone would come from the opposite direction.

-Pissed, he climbed into the back seat, and then to the surprised of the men following them, he jumped out the broken window.
-His body shifted mid turn, and a Puma’s body slammed into their windshield.
-The car swerved violently, hit one side of the mountain, then spun again, broke through the guard rail and fell into the dark depths of the ocean.
+Pissed, he climbed into the back seat, and then to the surprise of the men following them, he jumped out the broken window.
+His body shifted mid-turn, and a Puma’s body slammed into their windshield.
+The car swerved violently, hit one side of the mountain, then spun again, broke through the guardrail and fell into the dark depths of the ocean.

 He was crawling from the wreckage when he was met with the face of a woman.

 He stared up at her, and into the barrel of her weapon.
-He laughed, until silenced by a bullet.
+“Yo dutty modascunt,” He laughed until silenced by a bullet.

 “VIPD is not going to enjoy cleaning this mess up.
 They are just about sick of you Melanie.”